Band Jazz-Rock, The Creative Explosion Of The 70’s (Jeroen Pek)

 Written assessment by the instructor at the end of both semesters.
 Assessment at the end of the autumn semester is formative and expressed in terms of satisfactory/unsatisfactory.
 It indicates a student's progress in this module.
 No ECs are awarded and there is no resit.
 Modules can only be absolved, and ECs awarded, after the end of the spring semester.
 The end-of-semester assessments comprise evaluations of students' performance during the rehearsals and public performances.

 This module allows students to extensively study and adapt Jazz-Rock music.
-All relevant elements of this style are discussed, in addition to more general aspects of ensemble playing.
+All relevant elements of this style are discussed, in addition to more general aspects of ensemble playing and performance.